Healthy Cilantro Lime Ranch Dressing

 • cilantro

-• Keep ingredients on hand for making great homemade salad dressings… things like plain Greek yogurt, low fat buttermilk, olive oil, olive oil mayonnaise, and a couple of different vinegars.
-I keep sherry, apple cider, and wine vinegar to name a few.
+Keep basic ingredients on hand for making great homemade salad dressings… things like plain Greek yogurt, lowfat buttermilk, olive oil, mayonnaise, and a couple of good vinegars.
+I typically have sherry, apple, wine, and rice vinegars.

 Cool?
 Have you made your own homemade salad dressings?
 If not, go look at the back of a bottle of dressing in your fridge.
 The list of ingredients may convince you!